MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

     ![All Solutions view with Import command and Choose File command highlighted](media/export-import-14.PNG "All Solutions view with Import command and Choose File command highlighted")

-4. Find the .zip file you just downloaded when exporting the folders, select it, and then select **Open**.
+4. Find the .zip file you downloaded when exporting the folders, select it, and then select **Open**.

 5. Select **Next**.